willpoint/pngy/README.md

-## PNGY
+### pngy

-### A small tool to reads a set of src images from a directory, convert the images to a png format and save in a destination directory
+Convert all images in a given directory to png format to a destination directory.
-- supported formats are: jpeg & gif
-- does not support recursive directory structure